 4 Tennessee pain clinics accused in fraud scheme have closed

 NASHVILLE, Tenn.
-(AP) — Four Tennessee pain clinics previously part of an organization accused of defrauding the federal government have abruptly closed.
+(AP) — Four Tennessee pain management clinics have abruptly closed amid state and federal health insurance fraud investigations.

 The Tennessean reports the clinics formerly with PainMD and rebranded under the name Rinova officially closed Wednesday.